beaubarrier/README-Generator/README.md

 Contribution
 ------------
-Test test McTest.Test test McTest.Test test McTest.Test test McTest.
+ Test app is a test app that tests apps testing apps.
 <br>
 <br>
 <br>